The list of glorious summer bulbs continues . . .

 Iris domestica, blackberry lily or leopard lily, Zones 5-10.
 Formerly known as Belamcanda chinensis, the blackberry lily is actually an iris.
 But by whatever name it is called, it is a charming addition to the summer garden with its freckled orange flowers and narrow grassy foliage.
 Spreading by rhizomatous roots, you can soon have a nice-sized clump from a small division.
 Blackberry lily gets its name from the clusters of black seedpods resembling blackberries that form after the flowers and which make a nice border curiosity in the late summer and autumn border.

-Lilies are great summer bulbs for the border or containers.
-The colors and shapes are outstanding, exotic, romantic and diverse.
+Lilies are must-haves for the summer border or containers.
+Does any other summer bulb have such outstandingly exotic, romantic and diverse colors and shapes?
 And many of them have some of the most beautiful and intoxicating fragrances in the plant world.
 They can range from 2’ to over 6’ in height.
 And they come in glorious colors from white to cream, yellow, apricot, orange, pink, rose, red, purple and near black.
 They grow from true bulbs which can be separated into scales to propagate them.
 Many of them also produce bulbils in the axils of the leaves which can be removed and planted in pots or in the garden to bloom in about 2-3 years.
 And some of them are stoloniferous and spread to form colonies.
 In short, a summer garden is scarcely complete without lilies, and there are so many types, there is certain to be one to earn a spot of honor in your garden.
 Please visit our lilies page to learn more.

 Lycoris albiflora, white spider lily, hurricane lily, Zones 7-10.
 Creamy white flowers with a barely-there pink line on each petal and long whiskery stamens emerge almost like magic on bare stems in late summer followed by narrow foliage that withers away in spring.